JackDesBwa/PhereoRoll3D/README.md

 (8)
 The current display mode is shown.
+Clicking on the about icon opens the about page.
 Clicking on the magnifier icon opens the search page.
 Clicking on the settings icon opens the settings page.